0xAX/linux-insides/Booting/linux-bootstrap-5.md

 # Kernel booting process.
 Part 5

-In the previous [part](./linux-bootstrap-4.md), we saw the transition from the [protected mode](https://en.wikipedia.org/wiki/Protected_mode) into [long mode](https://en.wikipedia.org/wiki/Long_mode) but what we have in memory is not yet the full kernel image ready to run.
-We are still in the kernel setup code.
-The kernel itself is already loaded by the bootloader but it is in a compressed form.
-Before we can reach the real kernel entry point, this compressed blob must be unpacked into memory and prepared for execution.
+In the previous [part](./linux-bootstrap-4.md), we saw the transition from the [protected mode](https://en.wikipedia.org/wiki/Protected_mode) into [long mode](https://en.wikipedia.org/wiki/Long_mode), but what we have in memory is not yet the the kernel image ready to run.
+We are still in the kernel setup code which should decompress the kernel and pass control to it.
 The next step before we will see the Linux kernel entrypoint is kernel decompression.

-## Preparing to Decompress the Kernel
+## First steps in the long mode

-The point where we stopped in the previous chapter is the [jump](https://en.wikipedia.org/wiki/Branch_(computer_science)#Implementation) to the `64-bit` entry point which is located in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S):
+The point where we stopped in the previous chapter is the [lret](https://www.felixcloutier.com/x86/ret) instruction which performed "jump" to the `64-bit` entry point which is located in the [arch/x86/boot/compressed/head_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/head_64.S):

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/compressed/head_64.S#L276-L278 -->
 ```assembly